FPGAwars/apio/docs/installing-apio.md

-> This page explains how to install Apio for end users.
-> If you’re an Apio developer, see the [Apio Development Environment](development-environment.md) page.
+# Installing Apio

+!!! warning "Important – December 2025"

+    **Do not** run `pip install apio` because this currently installs the **old and unsupported** Apio **0.9.5**.
+    Please follow the instructions below to install the current, supported **Apio 1.x.x** series instead.

-To install Apio, select your desired method from the Instructions column below and follow the instructions.
+To install Apio, select your desired method from the table below and click on your platform type in the instructions column.
+Note that not all methods are available to all platform.

 | Method        | Description                                                                                                                                     | Instructions                                                                                                                                                                                           |
 | :------------ | :---------------------------------------------------------------------------------------------------------------------------------------------- | :----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |